Home - Side Dishes - Whipped Butternut Squash with Garlic Butter

 • Preheat the oven to 400 (200C) degrees.

-• Put the squash in a large baking pan or dish.
-Drizzle with the olive oil and sprinkle with the salt.
+• Put 1 medium butternut squash cut into 1½-2 inch cubes in a large baking pan or dish.
+Drizzle with 3 tablespoons extra virgin olive oil and sprinkle with 1 teaspoon kosher salt.
 Toss together until the squash is evenly coated.
 Bake 25 minutes, until tender.

-• While the squash is baking, melt the butter in a small pan placed over low heat.
-Stir in the garlic, red pepper and nutmeg.
-Set aside.
+• While the squash is baking, melt 3 tablespoons butter in a small pan placed over low heat.
+Stir in 1 thinly sliced garlic clove, ½ teaspoon crushed red pepper, and ¼ teaspoon ground nutmeg.
+Remove from the heat and set aside.

 • Transfer the squash to a food processor work bowl.
-Add the cream and 2 tablespoons of the melted butter mixture.
-Pulse 30-45 seconds or until the puree is as smooth as you like (I prefer a slightly chunky texture).
+Add ¼ cup heavy cream and 2 tablespoons of the melted butter mixture.
+Pulse 30-45 seconds or until the puree is as smooth as you like.

 • Spoon the squash into a serving bowl and drizzle with the rest of the garlic butter.
 Sprinkle with the parsley and serve.